justinTsugranes/template_next-tailwind/README.md

 ## Next.js, TailwindCSS, Jest, Node.js

 Boilerplate Includes folder for components, data, layouts, utils, pages, and scripts.
 Not pre-configured for any specific sort of site.
 Just setup for an all-around development environment without having to delete any useless code.
 There is a default 404 page.
 I've included dependencies for MDX (gray-matter, remark, remark mdx, date-fns), but they aren't used on any of the pages and can be removed from the json if unnecessary for the project.
-Testing is setup for Jest and Cypress
+Testing is setup for Jest and Cypress.

 Here are some of the core dependencies and features: